mglantz/advanced-networking-workshop/labs/lab-2/README.md

 $ scripts/ansible_hosts.sh lab2
 ```

+---

-:boom: Copy your previously created config_static.yml playbook to the file config_lines.yml.
+:boom: Task 2: Copy your previously created config_static.yml playbook to the file config_lines.yml.
 ```
 $ cp config_static.yml config_lines.yml
 ```

+---

-:boom: Edit config_lines.yml and related device config files so that the Ethernet11/22 "ip address 1.2.3.4/31" configuration line is injected using the config: lines feature, while the rest of the static configuration loaded as previously using config: src.
+:boom: Task 3: Edit config_lines.yml and related device config files so that the Ethernet11/22 "ip address 1.2.3.4/31" configuration line is injected using the config: lines feature, while the rest of the static configuration loaded as previously using config: src.
 * Use the "parents:" and "after:" options to define where the lines should end up.
 * Re-use the host_vars/clab-lab2-leaf1,clab-lab2-leaf2 variable files from previous excercises.

 <details>
-<summary>Show example solution</summary>
+<summary>:unlock: Show example solution: Task 3</summary>
 <p>

 * Create the config_lines.yml playbook as below: